 The End of History

 A recent theory by Baudrillard is the one regarding the “end of history.”
 Baudrillard holds that our modern notion of history is based on accumulating progress, breaking apart in modernity.
-The West’s victory in the cold war meant not the victory of one ideology but rather the dissolving of the notion that there can be one final winning ideology and historical condition.
+The West’s victory in the cold war meant not the victory of one ideology but the dissolving of the notion that there can be one final winning ideology and historical condition.
 Time itself is changing with the disappearance of linear thought.

 In the post-modern age, we find the use and utility of images and video paramount in communicating ideas that those creating the images wish to perpetuate.
 We are ultimately replacing reality with the represented memes or messages of the content.
-This is a new development in human culture as technology increasingly influences people’s lives and epistemology.
+This is a recent development in human culture as technology increasingly influences people’s lives and epistemology.

 So what is the rational Christian response?
 Reality is now simulated to such a degree, and our youth experience less reality first-hand.
 Our youth first face reality in the simulation and simulacra in the many times’ false representation on their phones and tablets.
-Reality television can never be real since observing a phenomenon alters the outcomes.
-Confusion and conflation of concepts results, further muddling the mind.
+Reality television can never be real, since observing a phenomenon alters the outcomes.
+Confusion and conflation of concepts results further muddling the mind.

 The Biblical Response to Simulacra

 The Bible has the answer.
 In Exodus 20:4-5, we receive the commandment not to make for ourselves a carved image.
-“The main thrust of this commandment is that believers are not to worship anything earthly as a representation of God.
+“The major thrust of this commandment is that believers are not to worship anything earthly as a representation of God.
 The emphasis was on worshiping the idol, the image of a temporal thing, or the earthly thing itself in place of God.
 Idolatry is nearly always a significant problem and downfall of God’s people—both then and now.”
 In teaching students of the Bible, we need to confirm that their thinking is aligned with the most faithful attributes of God.
 Previously viewed images, paintings, photographs are not the objects they represent.
 Often our perceptual presuppositions cause an incorrect understanding of the represented.
 This false understanding can lead to emotional responses and challenges of volition in the seeker’s life.
 Encourage those that seek to set aside all they have preconceived about God’s nature and attributes.
 Teach them explicitly that memes are not facts.
 They are an agenda and, too often, a plan of the enemy.

 See also: The Attributes of God